microsoft/xdp-for-windows/docs/threat-model.md

 These results actions may be taken directly while handling the IOCTL, or when shared objects created by the IOCTL are later modified.
 Several components within XDP, most notably `AF_XDP` sockets, establish shared buffers between

 In either case, securing the IOCTL interface is the first mitigation against threats.
-Today, XDP requires full administrator privileges to open any IOCTL handle to the driver.
+By default, XDP requires full administrator privileges to open any IOCTL handle to the driver; administrators can grant XDP privileges to additional users as needed.

 ### Memory mapped in shared user-kernel buffers